dkrypt/dc-portal-snapshot/README.md

 $ git clone git@github.build.ge.com:DC-Admin-Portal/dc-portal-mirror.git
 $ cd dc-portal-mirror
 $ npm install
-$ npm run dev
+$ npm start
 ```
-Afer successful run of above commands, a new tab will open in your **default** browser pointing to `http://localhost:3001`.
+Afer successful run of above commands, a new tab will open in your **default** browser pointing to `http://localhost:8080`.

 This is a live server to assist your development, by hot reloading the UI everytime you make a change to the concerned files.